|Title:||Assistant Coach - Defensive Ends|

 Johnson recruits much of the western part of the country, including Alaska, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington and Wyoming.

 Johnson spent 2014 as a defensive line coach at Bentley after working as a special teams quality control coach at Coastal Carolina in 2013.
 His duties with the Chanticleers also included breaking down film and creating individual weekly scouting reports for each special teams unit, organizing NFL scouting visits throughout the 2013 season and organizing special teams unit substitutions during games.

-Johnson spent the previous two years as an assistant football coach at Fitchburg State, working with the running backs, linebackers and special teams.
+Prior to his stint at CCU, Johnson spent two years as an assistant coach at Fitchburg State, working with the running backs, linebackers and special teams.

 A Fitchburg, Massachusetts native, Johnson received his bachelor of science in exercise and sports science in 2011, and earned his MBA from Fitchburg State in 2013.
 He played offensive and defensive line at Fitchburg State and earned first-team All-New England Football Conference honors as a senior in 2010.